clcardenas/lab_vision/lab0_intro/questions.md

     >   It is a repository used to save several versions of a software that is being developed.

 4. What does the ``-prune`` option of ``find`` do?
 Give an example
-    > The prune option is used to exclude a directory when the user is searching for a file.----
+    > The prune option is used to exclude all of the  subdirectories when the user is searching for a directory.----

 5. Where is the file ``xxxxxx``
     >   answer